dBdone/build/terms.md

 ensure data security.
 Personal data and business-critical data are stored in a secure environment (protected by firewall, password protection, encryption, etc.).

+**14.3.** Data Retention and Deletion

+**14.3.1.** Customer data will be retained for the duration of the active service period and for a reasonable period thereafter as required by law or for legitimate business purposes.

+**14.3.2.** Upon account termination, customer data will be deleted within 30 days, except where retention is required by law or for legitimate business purposes such as fraud prevention.

+**14.3.3.** Customers may request data export in standard formats (CSV, JSON) before account termination.
+Data export requests will be processed within 14 business days.

+**14.3.4.** Backup data containing customer information will be retained for up to 90 days after account termination before permanent deletion.

+**14.3.5.** dBdone may retain anonymized usage statistics and aggregated data for service improvement purposes indefinitely.

 ## 15. Term and Termination